olinjs/olinjs/lessons/06-css-development-style/README.md

 ## Less and Sass

 These are CSS pre-processor languages that allow you to use simpler and more manageable syntax that converts to CSS.
-Before class, please [install Sass](http://sass-lang.com/install), and read about [Sass features](http://sass-lang.com/guide).
+Before class, please install Sass.
+If you have Ruby installed, you can follow the [default installation guide](http://sass-lang.com/install).
+To bypass the Ruby requirement, you can instead [install node-sass](https://github.com/sass/node-sass).
+Also, please read about [Sass features](http://sass-lang.com/guide).
 We'll cover some Sass usage in class.

 This class is going to focus just on Sass, because it's more widely used than Less, and the two have very similar features with slightly different syntax.
 If you're interested in some comparisons between the two, the following articles are optional:
 - [Intro to Less + comparison to Sass](http://www.smashingmagazine.com/2011/09/an-introduction-to-less-and-comparison-to-sass/)
 - [Sass vs Less](https://css-tricks.com/sass-vs-less/)
 - [Another Sass vs Less](http://www.hongkiat.com/blog/sass-vs-less/)

 Once you've installed Sass, you can create .sass or .scss stylesheets according to their syntax (the difference is, SCSS uses {} and semicolons, Sass relies on indentation).
+For consistency and simplicity, this will use SCSS format.
 Then, you can create your CSS stylesheets:
 ```
-$ sass input.scss output.css
+$ node-sass input.scss output.css
 ```
 Based on whatever the input file is named, and what type it is.